Proposal Budget Information

 - Explain why each of the requested items is necessary to accomplish the proposed research - don’t leave the reviewer wondering why an item was requested;

 - Unless required by the sponsor, do not include dollar amounts in the narrative.

 See narrative examples under each category below.

 Units are expressed as hours, days, months or as an academic or fiscal year, depending upon the type of employee.
-Employee salary compensation rates change annually as of October 1 or, for faculty, with the beginning of the academic year.
-It may be necessary to consider inflationary adjustments that may be effective either July 1 or October 1.
+Employee salary compensation rates change annually as of October 1.
+See this page for assistance in calculating salaries.

-Be aware that NIH / HHS agencies have a salary limitiation.
+Be aware that NIH / HHS agencies have a salary limitation.

 Example: Dr. Jones will serve as principal investigator and will commit 2 summer months of effort to this project and will be responsible for...
 A 3% salary increase has been budgeted in out years.

-Include Research technicians, Postdoctoral fellows, Graduate & Undergraduate research assistants, etc. When known, list name, title, amount of time to be spent on the project and what s/he will accomplish
+Include Research technicians, postdoctoral researchers, Graduate & Undergraduate research assistants, etc. When known, list name, title, amount of time to be spent on the project and what s/he will accomplish.